How to Use the Command 'virt-clone' (with Examples)

 Explanation:

-• --original vm_name: Specifies the name of the original virtual machine that needs to be cloned.
+• --original vm_name: This argument specifies the name of the existing virtual machine that you wish to clone.
+It is the source VM from which the new instance will be replicated.

 Code: